badzong/meshspin.js/README.md

 # meshspin.js
-Spins a 3D mesh in SVG without any dependencies
+Spins a 3D mesh in SVG without dependencies